Todochris/CheatSheets/Programming/Regex CheatSheet.md

 | {2,5}	        | 2, 3, 4 or 5

+quantifiers comes after the character or group they affect.

 ## Groups and Ranges
 | command       | description   |
 | :------------ | :------------ |